adampeklay/terraform_repo/README.md

   - `terraform validate`
   - `terraform plan`

-In the example below, the `terraform fmt` step failed however logic wil write `fmt` changes to your branch and commit them.
+In the example below, the `terraform fmt` step failed however logic will write `fmt` changes to your branch and commit them.
 Terraform plan is placed in a comment as well:
 ![Alt text](/exmaple/example.png?raw=true)

 Notes: